 the KnoxSSO integration are able to cryptographically validate the presented token and remain agnostic to the underlying

 The authorization role is used by providers that make access decisions for the requested resources based on the

 effective user identity context.
 This identity context is determined by the authentication provider and the identity

 assertion provider mapping rules.
 Evaluation of the identity context’s user and group principals against a set of

 access policies is done by the authorization provider in order to determine whether access should be granted to

 Out of the box, the Knox Gateway provides an ACL based authorization provider that evaluates rules that comprise

 of username, groups and ip addresses.
 These ACLs are bound to and protect resources at the service level.

-That is, they protect access to the Hadoop services themselves based on user, group and remote ip address.
+That is, they protect access to the Apache Hadoop services themselves based on user, group and remote ip address.